 A relatively large number of people in Rembert telecommute to their jobs.
 Overall, about 7.92% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-As is often the case in a small town, Rembert doesn't have a public transportation system that people use for their commute.
+Rembert is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Rembert in 2022 was $16,552, which is low income relative to South Carolina and the nation.
 This equates to an annual income of $66,208 for a family of four.
 However, Rembert contains both very wealthy and poor people as well.